 When I was a kid there was an American children’s drama series called Project UFO which began every episode with the words: “Ezekiel saw the wheel.
 This is the wheel he said he saw.” – accompanied by a diagram of Ezekiel’s supposed UFO.
 It was a striking way to capture a child’s attention, but like many modern-day takes on Biblical passages and experiences, was also an incredibly literalist and diminished interpretation of Ezekiel’s original vision.
 Interestingly, this peculiarly ‘left brain’ way of seeing reality and understanding imaginative truth was one that historically emerged in the very cultures that Ezekiel grew up in and was surrounded by – the technologically advanced, newly literate, post-Sumerian high-rise cultures of Babylon, Egypt and the Near East.

 What is remarkable about Ezekiel’s vision is that it’s actually aimed directly at this new literalist way of seeing.
-For Ezekiel, seeing ‘things’ as if they were discreet, objectified, literal representations – as ‘idols’ (from Greek eidōlon, meaning image or shape, literally “appearance, reflection in water or a mirror”) both obscured and reified their inherently transcendental and interconnected, relational nature – their true value.
-As the following article suggests, in this he shares a striking similarity with another well-known social prophet, Karl Marx, who similarly exposed the ‘fetishistic’ nature of our modern belief in similar sorts of idols – commodities.
+For Ezekiel, seeing phenomena as if they were discreet, objectified, literal ‘things’ – as ‘idols’ (from Greek eidōlon, meaning representation or illusory shape, literally “appearance, reflection in water or a mirror”) both obscured and reified their inherently transcendental and interconnected, relational nature – their true value.
+In this he shares a striking resemblance to another well-known social prophet, Karl Marx, who also exposed the ‘fetishistic’ nature of our modern belief in similar sorts of idols – commodities.